spw5235/job-application-dashboard-api/README.md

 An API to store records relating to the job application process.

-It allows users to CRUD on jobs, communications, contacters, documents, and reminders.
+It allows users to CRUD on jobs, communications, contacts, documents, and reminders.

 Link to the live application: [https://spwisner.github.io/job-application-dashboard/](https://spwisner.github.io/job-application-dashboard/).